Thursday, June 30, 2011

 It was a glorious morning, the sun was shining down warmly like treacle, even if I was just sorting the bins in the street, it was lovely none the less.

 The medium density ring-in neighbours put all their bins out in front of my place, which pisses me off when they could put them a few metres away where there are no house frontages.
-Call me the bin Nazi if you like..
+Call me the bin Nazi if you like.

 Take mine, drag the neighbours up-the-lane bins back across the lane, roll of the eyes.
 To be fair, they've pretty much got it now, not in front of my place, it's just where the garbos left them after emptying them today.
 But, they still have that habit of leaving them out for a day, or four.
-See, passive aggression does sometimes works.
+See, passive aggression does sometimes work.

 My next door neighbour staggers up in dark sunglasses, with the newspaper in his hand, looking dishevelled, but then again, Jackson always looks dishevelled.
 He either looks like a rock star, or a dero, never sure which.
 He's like Krammer, smart underneath it all.